Investigate the different ways these aliens count in this challenge. You could start by thinking about how each of them would write our number 7.

 In this 100 square, look at the green square which contains the numbers 2, 3, 12 and 13.
 What is the sum of the numbers that are diagonally opposite each other?
 What do you notice?

-What is the sum of all the digits in all the integers from one to
+What is the sum of all the digits in all the integers from one to one million?

 A game to be played against the computer, or in groups.
 Pick a 7-digit number.
 A random digit is generated.
 What must you subract to remove the digit from your number? the first to zero wins.

-numbers such that their total is close to 1500?
+Can you arrange the digits 1,2,3,4,5,6,7,8,9 into three 3-digit numbers such that their total is close to 1500?

 There are six numbers written in five different scripts.
 Can you sort out which is which?

 How many solutions can you find to this sum?
 Each of the different letters stands for a different number.